 The two towers and antennas.
 The left (6m) tower is wound down in the trees.
 Details about the antennas are in the text on the left.

-Here you can search the G4BUE log, but only for QSOs made since 4 July 1991.
-There are a few earlier QSOs but the log is not yet complete back to my first ever QSO with SP5GRT at 1229z on 1 February 1973.
+Here you can search the G4BUE log, but it is only complete for QSOs made between 1 February 1973 and 6 February 1977, and since 4 July 1991.
+There are a few QSOs between 1977 and 1991 but the log is not yet complete for this period..
 After searching, use the back button to return here.

 G4BUE is my UK amateur radio callsign.
 What is Amateur Radio?